ibexa/documentation-developer/docs/api/rest_api/rest_api_authentication.md

 For details, see [RFC 2617](https://datatracker.ietf.org/doc/html/rfc2617).

 Most HTTP client libraries and REST libraries support this method.
-[Creating content with binary attachments](rest_requests.md#creating-content-with-binary-attachments) has an example using basic authentication with [cURL](https://www.php.net/manual/en/book.curl.php) and its `CURLOPT_USERPWD`.
+[Creating content with binary attachments](rest_requests.md#creating-content-with-binary-attachments) is an example of using basic authentication with [cURL](https://www.php.net/manual/en/book.curl.php) and its `CURLOPT_USERPWD`.

 **Raw HTTP request with basic authentication**